oneway3124/oneway3124/README.md

 wang.david.wei has received his PhD degree majoring in Computer Science at School of Computer Science, Sichuan University, China in 2022.
 He is now a lecturer in Chengdu University of Information Technology at School of Automation.
-His research interests include non-intrusive load monitoring and edge computing.
+His research interests include machine learning, computer vision, non-intrusive load monitoring and edge computing.

 Website: https://oneway3124.github.io/